osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

     * Gamepad: `roslaunch vrx_gazebo usv_joydrive.launch`
     * Keyboard: `roslaunch vrx_gazebo usv_keydrive.launch`
 1. There are no ROS topics specific to this task.
 However, relevant Gazebo messages such as "New gate crossed!" will be printed to the terminal.
 1. For further details, see "4.3.1.
-Task 4: Traverse Navigation Channel" in the Competition and Task Descriptions  (link coming), or refer to the [navigation scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/navigation_scoring_plugin.hh).
+Task 4: Traverse Navigation Channel" in the [Competition and Task Descriptions] (https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf), or refer to the [navigation scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/navigation_scoring_plugin.hh).

 ### 5 and 6: Dock and Scan-and-Dock ###